 Brownfield Tk-1.
 This project, located in the Kumamoto prefecture, is currently designed as a 45 MW solar park project.
-The project has secured the FiT of \pm 36/kWh.
+The project has secured the FiT of ¥36/kWh.
 It entered into a grid connection agreement (i.e. construction cost allocation agreement) with the off-taker utility before July 31, 2016.
-This means this project is not subject to any deadline for development in order to benefit from the full 20-year FiT contract.

 The Company continues to advance discussions with land owners to secure property, however, progress has been minimal at this time.
-Management believes it will take an additional 4-6 months to assess final land feasibility for the project.
-Assuming land constraints are solved and final land configuration is completed the Company will file for the forest development authorization, a process that typically takes additional 4-6 months.
+If and when land constraints are resolved and final land configuration is completed, the Company will file for the forest development authorization.
 The project does not require an environmental impact assessment.
-The Company is updating the timing for this project and now believes it could complete all permits, secured all land and finalize the private line easement rights within the second half of 2019.
-The project remains with a high degree of execution risk primarily due to the uncertainty of securing such property rights critical to the project.
-Management remains cautiously optimistic such issues will be resolved so that the project can proceed.
+The project remains with a high degree of execution risk primarily due to the uncertainty of securing such property rights critical to it.
+Management remains cautiously optimistic that such issues will be resolved so that the project can proceed.
+However, at this time Etrion is unable to assess the feasibility of this project, but once new rules are announced by METI the Company will be able to communicate whether it will continue with the development or abandon it.

 Greenfield Tk-2.
-This project, located in the Niigata prefecture, currently configured as a 45 MW solar park project.
+This project, located in the Niigata prefecture, is currently configured as a 45 MW solar park project.
 The project has secured the FiT of ¥36/kWh.
-It entered into a grid connection agreement (i.e. construction cost allocation agreement) with the off-taker utility after July 31, 2016 but before March 2017.
-This means that this project is subject to a three-year limit for development from March 31st 2017.
+As per the latest METI communication, it appears the FiT for this project is not at risk.
+The project entered into a grid connection agreement (i.e. construction cost allocation agreement) with the off-taker utility after July 31, 2016 but before March 2017.
+This means that this project is subject to a three-year limit for development from March 31, 2017.
 In other words, if this project starts operation one year late (i.e. by March 31, 2021) it will have its FiT period shortened to 19 years.
 The project does not require an environmental impact assessment.
 The Company completed the purchase of all the land required for the project, except for certain public land parcels which are usually acquired at the later stage of development (after detailed layout design and forest development plans).
 The Company is currently in consultation with local communities and proceeding with land measurement and soil survey activities.
-It is also advancing on civil works and EPC contract negotiations and expects to reach the shovel ready stage by the first quarter of 2019.
-The Company is targeting to reach financial close within 12 to 18 months.
+It is also advancing on civil works and EPC contract negotiations and expects to reach the shovel ready stage and financial close by the first hal of 2019.

 Brownfield Tk-3.
-This project, located in the Mie prefecture, was originally configured as 50 MW but is in advanced discussions with local authorities and other stakeholders to be expanded to a 60 MW solar park project.
+This project, located in the Mie prefecture, was originally configured as a 50 MW facility but the Company is in advanced discussions with local authorities and other stakeholders to be expanded it to a 60 MW solar park project.
 The project has secured the FiT of ¥36/kWh.
 It entered into a grid connection agreement (i.e. construction cost allocation agreement) with the off-taker utility before July 31, 2016.
-This means that this project is not subject to any deadline for development to benefit from the full 20-year FiT contract.
-The project required an environmental impact assessment which was completed and published in January 2018.
-Etrion's development partner is completing a consultation process with local communities and other stakeholders to address all recommendations outlined in the Environmental Impact Assessment study so they can be properly reflected when filing for the forest development permit.
-Effective management of the consultation process has taken place, including public hearings and close interaction with the community.
-The project remains with certain degree of risk.
-Target date for this project to be shovel ready is first half of 2019 and the Company expects to keep a 50% ownership stake.
+The project has secured the environmental impact assessment and has recently filed for its forest development.
+The Company is in negotiations with the developer to amend certain terms of the development services agreement and management expects to reach agreement by the time this project is shovel ready.
+However, at this time Etrion is unable to assess the feasibility of this project, but once new rules are announced by METI the Company will be able to communicate whether it will continue with the development or abandon it.